RyanSaini/SJSU_MSCS_Thesis/README.md

 - **Caching**: Subsequent runs will use cached datasets for faster execution
 - **Important**: Do not move dataset files after initial download to maintain cache functionality

+## Dataset Citations
+This work uses the following datasets:

+CIFAR-10
+Krizhevsky, A. (2009).
+Learning multiple layers of features from tiny images.
+Technical Report, University of Toronto.

+DVS Gesture Dataset
+Amir, A., Taba, B., Berg, D., Melano, T., McKinstry, J., Di Nolfo, C., ... & Modha, D. S. (2017).
+A low power, fully event-based gesture recognition system.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 7243-7252).

+## License
+Copyright © 2025 Ryan Saini
+This code is provided for academic and research purposes.
+Please cite this work if you use any part of it in your research.

 ## Notes

 - Ensure your virtual environment is activated before running any experiments